19 Nov What to do after an MBA? Interview with Michelle M.

 I travel up to five days a week, depending on the engagement.
 I am currently working in Houston, so I do not travel weekly.
 However, out-of-town engagements have required me to travel and work at the client site for four days, then return home and work from the Houston office on Fridays for the duration of the project (four weeks to 12 months).

 What I Enjoy Most

-I love problem solving, especially in the context of behavior and how people deal with change.
-When we look to improve operational effectiveness as consultants, we are looking at these dynamics.
+I love problem-solving, especially in the context of behavior and how people deal with change.
+When we look to improve operational efficiency as consultants, we are looking at these dynamics.
 We actually enable our clients to make change happen, so we make a difference that I see right away.
 That is important to me.

 What I Enjoy Least

 Travel is not the glamorous thing some might think it is.
 Travel in a consulting context means that we are working in spaces that weren’t designed as offices at all, so we have none of the luxuries of a modest office.
 In fact, because we are considered expensive and have been brought in to work and create value—not to have fun, we spend every minute working when we are traveling on a client’s dime.

 We live and work at hotels and airports.
 Although this is the least enjoyable aspect of consulting, I work well enough as a minimalist, so that constant travel and ad hoc space to work in are things I handle pretty well.

 Words of Advice If You Are Considering This Career Path